ablestack/graphql-codegen-hasura/README.md

 The existing [@graphql-codegen/typescript-react-apollo](https://graphql-code-generator.com/docs/plugins/typescript-react-apollo) plugin already provides this capability for hooks.
 This plugin extends that to direct client.query & client.mutate calls, in addition to adding some convenience features.

-See [demo/src/autogen/hasura/typescript.ts](https://github.com/ahrnee/graphql-codegen-hasura/tree/master/demo/src/autogen/hasura) for generated output files.
+See [demo/src/autogen/hasura/typescript-from-documents.ts](https://github.com/ahrnee/graphql-codegen-hasura/tree/master/demo/src/autogen/hasura) for generated output files.

-#### Example Output for `User` Entity
+#### Example Output

-This has the same output as the [graphql-codegen-hasura-typescript-from-documents](#graphql-codegen-hasura-typescript-from-schema-plugin) plugin
+This has the same output as the [graphql-codegen-hasura-typescript-from-schema](#graphql-codegen-hasura-typescript-from-schema-plugin) plugin, except that the generated code is fragment-driven, as opposed to table-driven

 ## Naming Conventions